 We managed until day 12 before the above happened to me.
-Out darling Isla had been either feeding or screaming for over 6 hours.
+Our darling Isla had been either feeding or screaming for over 6 hours.
 Nothing we did would settle her.
 And dear God did my nipples hurt!

-In the end, Chris drove us up to the birth centre.
+In the end, after speaking to the Midwife, Chris drove us up to the birth centre.
 We spent some time with a lovely student midwife, who calmed me down, gave me reassurance that I was doing nothing wrong, that my gorgeous girly (who had decided to fall asleep on the car journey over there) was not ill, but sometimes babies just cry.
 She observed me breastfeeding, and gave me a few pointers.
 We left there feeling so much better about things, and then got a vaguely good nights sleep.
 After this night, things seemed to improve a lot.

 My mum texted me a few days afterwards.
-Her best friend is a midwife and they were both members of the NCT, and huge supporters of breastfeeding.
+Her best friend was a midwife and they were both members of the NCT, and huge supporters of breastfeeding.
 In fact my mum was a breastfeeding counsellor for years.
 So mum’s text said

-“Fiona says I have to give you huge congratulations in light of how well yo are doing with breastfeeding.
+“Fiona says I have to give you huge congratulations in light of how well you are doing with breastfeeding.
 I’m so pleased that it seems to be going so well.
 You must have felt under a bit of pressure”

 I guess I never really thought about it before, but I think I did (and probably still do) feel a lot of pressure to do well at breastfeeding.
 There have been so many times where I’ve felt like giving up. sod it, she can just have formula milk, and then at least Chris can share the feeds, and I can get more sleep, rather than being woken up every 3 hours, sometimes more often, so that she can feed.
 But I feel like I can’t quit, because I would… I don’t know, let people down, disappoint people, feel like a total failure, that I didn’t try hard enough, and gave up too easily.

-The girls from my NCT group all have a whatsapp group going, so we constantly provide each other with support if we’re struggling, ask each other for advise, and share stories of what silly antics our babies have been up to recently.
+The girls from my NCT group all have a WhatsApp group going, so we constantly provide each other with support if we’re struggling, ask each other for advise, and share stories of what silly antics our babies have been up to recently.
 I am so thankful for this group, as it can keep you (vaguely) sane during the late night/early hours of the morning when you’re really struggling.

 I read somewhere that you should never give up breastfeeding on your worst day.
 I also read in a book I was given (Happy baby, happy family by Sarah Beeson MBE – a health visitor) that “every day you breastfeed is a massive achievement, so just take it one day at a time”